ssrobins/stackblox/README.md

 All the builds run on the Windows, Linux, and macOS build environments provided by GitHub.
 More information at https://github.com/actions/runner-images.

 ## Conan packages
-The [Conan](https://conan.io/) packages directly used in StackBlox are listed in [conanfile.py](conanfile.py).
-For more details, check out https://github.com/ssrobins/conan-recipes.
+The [Conan](https://conan.io/) packages used in StackBlox are listed in [conanfile.py](conanfile.py) and originate from [ConanCenter](https://conan.io/center/).
+For more details, check out https://github.com/conan-io/conan-center-index.